jadecobra/python_tdd_exercises/source/how_to/calculator/calculator_i.rst

 * :ref:`I upgrade the Python package manager<how to upgrade the Python package manager in a virtual environment>`
 * :ref:`I make a requirements file for the needed Python packages<how to write text to a file>`
 * :ref:`I install the packages listed in the requirements file<how to install Python packages with uv>`
-* :ref:`I run the tests automatically<how to run the tests automatically in a virtual environment>`
+* :ref:`I run the tests automatically<how to run the tests automatically with uv and pytest-watcher>`
 * :ref:`I open the test file in the editor from the terminal<how to open the test file in the editor from the terminal>`
 * I make the test pass
 * then I start working on the project